-The top UK anti-trust regulator has said that Facebook’s takeover of popular GIF search engine Giphy raises competition concerns and if its concerns are confirmed, it could require Facebook to unwind the deal and sell off Giphy in its entirety.
+The top UK anti-trust regulator has said that Facebook’s takeover of popular GIF search engine Giphy raises competition concerns.
+If its concerns are confirmed, it could require Facebook to unwind the deal and sell off Giphy in its entirety.

-Facebook said last year that it was acquiring Giphy for nearly $400 million.
+Facebook said it was acquiring Giphy for nearly $400 million last year.

 The UK’s Competition and Markets Authority (CMA) said in a statement late on Thursday that following an in-depth investigation, it has provisionally found that Facebook’s takeover of Giphy will negatively impact competition between social media platforms.